judka-uriel/uriel-book/uriel_en.md

 turn away from work many capable people, so too was I deprived of the opportunity to work at full strength due to the suffering inflicted upon me by the Orthodoxes.
 And so much good I could have done.
-But when the Orthodoxes persecuted me, from despair I had no strength to work, and I was constantly in chronic stress.
+But when the Orthodoxes persecuted me, from despair I had no strength to work, and I was permanently in chronic stress.
 And this not counting the lost time when I could do nothing due to health problems, when the Orthodoxes refused to perform circumcision on me,